nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-- HR professional of a tech company with many employees with different skill sets and roles
+- Project managers of a tech company with many employees with different skill sets and roles
-- works in a team of HR professionals
+- works in a team of other project managers
 - manages recruitment and manpower allocation for company projects
 - has a need to manage a significant number of contacts
 - prefer desktop apps over other types